omerio/knockout-app/docs/DOCS.md

 this.customers = ko.observableArray(customers);
 ````

-Alternatively, the Knockout mapping plugin can be used to automatically make all the fields observables and all the arrays observableArrays.
+Alternatively, the Knockout mapping plugin can be used to automatically make all the fields observable and all the arrays observableArrays.
 The Knockout mapping plugin can be customized by providing a mapping object.
 In this example we use this mapping object to customize the creation of the `Customer` and `Service` objects using the `create` function.

 ````js
 self.customers = ko.mapping.fromJS(customers, {